JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

 In part 3 of my tutorial I will explain how to setup useful monitoring & security tools.
 You should never be in a situation where you cannot be able to review & assess server health.
 Being able to monitor & secure your server is the key to running a safe & stable server environment.

+### Install the ‘munin’ to monitor system vitals.

+The best way to keep running tabs on your server’s overall health is to use `munin`.
+It

+sudo aptitude install munin munin-node

 ### Install the ‘iptables’ firewall.

 First we’re going to install `iptables`, which is an excellent & widely used software-based firewall.
 We’ll also be installing `iptables-persistent` which is a simply companion tool that allows `iptables` to be reloaded & active if/when a server reboots: